 <link> elements also accept a

-MIME type of the linked resource.
+type attribute, which contains the MIME type of the linked resource.
 The browsers use the value of the

 type attribute to make sure that resources get preloaded only if their file type is supported.
 If a browser doesn't support the specified resource type, it will ignore the